Work - waiting for an answer

 It is very important that you were staying legally in Denmark, when you submitted your application.

 If you submitted the application while staying legally in Denmark, you can remain in Denmark and wait for an answer to your application, even though your visa or the period for which you are exempt for a visa expires while you wait.
 You are allowed to stay because you are granted the right to a procedural stay.

 If you leave Denmark after having submitted an application in Denmark, the submission in Denmark will not grant you the right to re-enter Denmark again before a decision is made.
 Unless you can re-enter based on other grounds (e.g. a visa or if you are visa exempt), you must wait for our answer abroad.

-If you wish to add new information to your application, you can send these to SIRI by email or by regular post.
-You can find SIRI's contact information here.
+If you wish to add new information to your application, you can send this to SIRI using our contact form or by regular post.

-If you, for instance, have your passport renewed while we are processing your application, you must submit a copy of all pages of your new passport, including the cover.
+For instance, if you are issued a new passport while we are processing your application, you must submit a copy of all pages of your new passport, including the cover.

-If you move from the address stated in your application, you must inform SIRI of this as quickly as possible, so we are able to contact you when a decision has been made or if we need more information from you regarding your application.
+If you move from the address stated in your application, you must inform SIRI of this as quickly as possible.
+We need to be able to contact you when a decision has been made or if we need more information from you regarding your application.

 If we need more information, we will contact you.

 If you are in Denmark, we will send you a letter by ordinary post or, if you have registered yourself in the CPR registry, to your e-Boks.
 In some cases we might also call you.

 If you are abroad, we will write to by way of the the Danish diplomatic mission where you submitted your application or which is closest to your location.